hozhai/junta-robotica/README.md

 [] Home page
 - [] Landing/Hero
-  - [X] Signal for the user to scroll down
   - [] Revamp landing hero section so as for it to not feel too cramped.
 Vercel home page is good inspiration, same with [Cursor's](https://cursor.sh).
 - [] About (festival) (!)
 - [] Timeline (festival)